tayo-k/bmd/content/grow.md

 - Allocate time and resources to tasks and milestones defined by pods
 - Help keep milestones aligned with larger strategic objectives and key results

+## The Role of Leadership
+In the context of BMD, leadership should be able to answer specific questions about what they are doing for specific guardrails.

+- "What are you doing to generate goodwill?"

+- "What are you doing to maintain consistent context sharing?"

+- "How are we enabling our partners?"

+These are examples that senior management, engineers and partners should be able to ask; leaders should have good answers.